 - Salt and pepper to taste

 - Preheat some oil for deep-frying in a deep pot, enough to submerge the prawns in the oil.
-Deep-fry the prawns until pink and golden.
+Deep-fry the prawns until pink, golden and crunchy.
 Place on top of paper towel

 - In a bowl, combine the oatmeal, cornflakes, sugar and milk powder.
 In another skillet, melt the butter.
 Add in the chili and curry leaves and stir-fry until fragrant.
 Add in the oatmeal mixture and continue to stir-fry for about 1 minute.
 Add the prawns into the mixture and stir everything to combine.
 Season with a pinch of salt and pepper.
 Have a taste on the oatmeal mixture and adjust by adding more salt and/or sugar to your liking.
 It should be salty, buttery and slightly sweet